 He released his debut EP ‘Hillbilly Storybook’ in 2009 garnering a WMCA Producer of the Year nomination which put him on the map as an up and comer in Canada.
 In 2012, he followed it up with his sophomore album, ‘Show ‘em Who’s Voss’, landing him a SCMA Roots Album of the Year award and chart action for 5 singles on Canadian Country radio, including ‘It’s a Pride Thing’ which peaked #62 on Nielsen BDS Top 100 and ‘Playing For Keeps’ at #51.
 The album also received extensive international airplay, which led to Voss’ first overseas tour, playing shows in Germany, Ireland, France and the Netherlands, Colombia and Mexico in 2015.

 In 2017 Voss was forced to take a hiatus from his career for one year to recover from major back surgery.
 Having been bedridden for a long period of time, with only social media, TV and the news as his connection to the outside world, Voss began to digest the current social trends involving nationalism, tribalism, polarization, division, and violence - all of which weighed heavy on his mind.
-He put pen to paper, and by 2018, he had written his 3rd album, ‘Come Along With Me’, which is scheduled for release in March 2020.
+He put pen to paper, and by 2018, he had written his 3rd album, ‘Come Along With Me’ and was released on March 20th, 2020.

 Recent highlights include SCMA awards for 'Roots Artist of the year' and 'Music video of the year' (for 'Some People') In adjusting to the new reality of the pandemic, JJ has pivoted from touring and has embraced Live stream shows in order to continue to reach his audience and grow his fan base.
 What ever the future may hold, JJ will adapt and thrive.